olivierlabayle/nf-topmed-imputation/README.md

 ### Important Options

-- `TOPMED_ENCRYPTION_PASSWORD`: An encryption password.
+- `TOPMED_ENCRYPTION_PASSWORD` (default: `password`): An encryption password.
-- `TOPMED_JOBS_LIST`: If the workflow crashes after the jobs have been sent to TOPMed, you can resume from the download step.
+- `TOPMED_JOBS_LIST` (default: `NO_TOPMED_JOBS`): If the workflow crashes after the jobs have been sent to TOPMed, you can resume from the download step.
 A list the job-ids in this file (one per line).
 Job ids can be obtained from the job url in TOPMed.
-- `N_SAMPLES_PER_IMPUTATION_JOBS` (default: 10000): We can only send file of less than 200000 samples to TOPMed and the server only allows 3 jobs at a time.
+- `N_SAMPLES_PER_IMPUTATION_JOBS` (default: 15000): We can only send file of less than 200000 samples to TOPMed and the server only allows 3 jobs at a time.
 This number ideally splits your data in 3 roughly equal batches.
 - `IMPUTATION_R2_FILTER` (default: 0.9): Only imputed variants passing the threshold are kept, set to 0 if you want to keep them all.
 - `TOPMED_ZIP_FILES` (default: `NO_FILES`): You can use this option to resume a workflow from pre-downloaded zip files.
 Provide the path to pre-downloaded zip files (e.g. `path/to/my_run_zip_files*`).
 Files will be unzipped using the `TOPMED_ENCRYPTION_PASSWORD` password.